Plague of Cyprian: Legacy

 According to Harper, the plague nearly saw the end of the Roman Empire, and in the period between AD 248 and 268, Roman history becomes a puzzling tangle of brutal failures.
-The devastation within Rome was so intense that as it overcame the populations, the emperor Trebonianus Gallus and his son gained popularity and support just for providing proper burials spaces for the plague victims, especially the poor and vulnerable.
+The devastation within Rome was so intense that as it overcame the populations, the emperor Trebonianus Gallus and his son Volusianus gained popularity and support just for providing proper burials spaces for the plague victims, especially the poor and vulnerable.
 The structural integrity of Rome became questionable, as the collapse invited one candidate after another to try for legitimacy over the throne.
 Eventually, the empire fragmented and only the immense success of later emperors in the restructuring of the empire prevented this time from being the final period of Roman imperial history.

 The Plague of Cyprian also gives way to many Christian beliefs, as most Christians believed that they suffered because they were fighting with the devil.
 While most people are curious by nature, this disease truly stumped the people of Rome.
 Cyprian urged the people to avoid fearing and wondering about the disease, and to remember that "there is hope in eternal life".
 The bishop also said to "bring yourselves to the sick and poor, and help them.
 God said love thy neighbor as I have loved you."

 As the plague originated during the times of the early Church, both the threat of imminent death from the plague and the conviction among many of the Christian clergy in the face of it won many converts to that religion.
 The Church also promised an afterlife, a comfort to many sick and dying.
 Cyprian wrote of the passion of the faithful who had fallen ill in his treatise:

 What a grandeur of spirit it is to struggle with all the powers of an unshaken mind against so many onsets of devastation and death!
 What sublimity to stand erect amid the desolation of the human race, and not to lie prostrate with those who have no hope in God; but rather to rejoice, and to embrace the benefit of the occasion; that in thus bravely showing forth our faith, and by suffering endured, going forward to Christ by the narrow way that Christ trod.
 We may receive the reward of His life and faith according to His own judgment!